-The Benefits of Making RRSP Contributions
+The benefits of making RRSP contributions

-Your investments in an RRSP-sheltered product are untaxed.
+Your investments in an RRSP are untaxed.
 Therefore, at income tax time, you lower your income by the amount of total contributions to your RRSP.
-And this ultimately lowers the amount of tax you owe to the government for that tax year.
+This ultimately lowers the amount of tax you owe to the government for that tax year.

-How Do Contributions to an RRSP Work?
+How do contributions to an RRSP work?

-How Much Can I Contribute to an RRSP?
+How much can I contribute to an RRSP?

-For the 2019 tax year, your RRSP contribution limit is 18% of the reported income on your 2018 tax return.
-And this is up to a maximum of $26,500.
-In 2020, that maximum increases to $27,230.
-So make sure you don’t exceed your RRSP contribution limits.
+For the 2021 tax year, your RRSP contribution limit is 18% of the reported income on your tax return in the previous year, up to a maximum of $27,830.
+In the 2022 tax year, that maximum increases to $29,210.
+For 2023, it’s $30,780.
+(See amounts from previous years here)